khulnasoft/devkit/docs/attestations/attestation-storage.md

 # Image Attestation Storage

-Buildkit supports creating and attaching attestations to build artifacts.
+Devkit supports creating and attaching attestations to build artifacts.
 These attestations can provide valuable information from the build process, including, but not limited to: [SBOMs](https://en.wikipedia.org/wiki/Software_supply_chain), [SLSA Provenance](https://slsa.dev/provenance), build logs, etc.